sunscrapers/djoser/docs/source/base_endpoints.rst

 User
 ----

-Use this endpoint to retrieve/update user.
+Use this endpoint to retrieve/update the authenticated user.

 **Default URL**: ``/users/me/``